-HOSES AND FITTINGS - The hoses routed through the booms are high pressure and non-conductive with swaged hose end fittings.
+HOSES AND FITTINGS - The hoses routed through the booms are high pressure with swaged hose end fittings.
 Retainers separate the hoses inside the booms to prevent chafing and nylon sleeves are installed over hoses at points of movement.
 Reusable fittings can be installed if a hose is damaged.

 ENGINE START / STOP - The start/stop circuit has been designed so the lift cannot be operated unless the truck ignition switch is in the "RUN" position and the master control is activated.
 This feature makes it difficult for unauthorized individuals to operate the lift when the truck is locked.
-An air cylinder at the upper controls and a toggle switch at the pedestal energize this system.
+Toggle switches at the upper controls and the pedestal are used to energize this system.

-HYDRAULIC TOOL CIRCUIT AT THE PLATFORM - This system is intended for open center hydraulic tools.
+HYDRAULIC TOOL CIRCUIT AT THE PLATFORM -

+This system is intended for open center hydraulic tools.
 The tool circuit provides 6 gpm (22.7 lpm).
 A pressure reducing valve in the tool circuit limits the tool pressure.
-The valve can be adjusted from 1000 to 2500 psi (70 to 175 kg/cm2).
+The valve can be adjusted from 1000 to 2500 psi (70 to 175 kg/cm^2).